 Is all evidence admissible?

-Real and confession evidence
+Real and confessional evidence

-- When will evidence obtained illegally or improperly be excluded?
+When will evidence obtained illegally or improperly be excluded?

-- The Impact of the Human Rights Act 1998
+The Human Rights Act 1998

 Real evidence obtained in breach of an accused’s right to private life under Article 8 ECHR, for instance, through covertly obtained video or audio recordings, remain admissible in criminal proceedings and does not violate the accused’s right to a fair trial under Article 6 ECHR: the European Court of Human Rights has held that the right to private life is not an absolute right.